 Institutional scholarship funds are available to students (excluding ISAP students) who have exhausted all other avenues of assistance and are still unable to meet their cost of attendance.
-In order to be considered for institutional scholarships, you must have filed a FAFSA and have applied for Maryland State Aid (if you are a Maryland resident).
+In order to be considered for institutional scholarships, you must have filed a FAFSA and have applied for Maryland State Aid (if you are a Maryland resident), including legislative awards.
+You must also have applied for a scholarship through Central Scholarship/Crane Foundation.